-The Company also agreed that it will pay an optional and varying fee whereby the Company remits a payment, in cash or equity at our sole discretion, to Intrexon calculated as a multiple of the number of targets in excess of three (3) total that the Company desires to elect (the "Field Expansion Fee").
-The Field Expansion Fee must be paid completely in either Common Stock or cash, and will comprise either (i) two million dollars (\$2M) in cash for each target in excess of three (3) total that the Company elects, or (ii) that number of shares of Common Stock (the "Field Expansion Fee Shares") having a fair market value equaling two million dollars (\$2M) for each such target that the Company elects in excess of three where such fair market value is determined using published market data establishing the volume-weighted average price for a share of Common Stock over the thirty (30) day period immediately preceding the date of the Field Expansion Fee Closing.
+The Company also agreed that it will pay an optional and varying fee whereby the Company remits a payment, in cash or equity at our sole discretion, to Intrexon calculated as a multiple of the number of targets in excess of three total that the Company desires to elect (the "Field Expansion Fee").
+The Field Expansion Fee must be paid completely in either Common Stock or cash, and will comprise either (i) \$2.0 million in cash for each target in excess of three total that the Company elects, or (ii) that number of shares of Common Stock (the "Field Expansion Fee Shares") having a fair market value equaling \$2.0 million for each such target that the Company elects in excess of three where such fair market value is determined using published market data establishing the volume-weighted average price for a share of Common Stock over the 30 day period immediately preceding the date of the Field Expansion Fee Closing.
+No milestones were achieved or such payments were made during the year ended December 31, 2013.

-On November 18, 2011, the Company entered into the Initial Channel Agreement with Intrexon that governs an "exclusive channel collaboration" arrangement in which the Company initially intended to use Intrexon's technology directed towards the production of PGIS.
-As consideration for execution of the Initial Channel

-Agreement, the Company entered into the Initial Stock Purchase Agreement with Intrexon pursuant to which the Company issued to Intrexon a number of shares of our common stock equal to 9.995% of the number of shares of the Company's common stock issued and outstanding following and giving effect to such issuance at a purchase price equal to the \$0.001 par value of such shares, which issuance was deemed paid in consideration for the execution and delivery of the Initial Channel Agreement.
-The Company also agreed to issue additional shares of its common stock to Intrexon upon dosing of the first patient in a Phase II clinical trial sponsored by the Company in the U.S., or similar study as the parties may agree in a country other than the U.S. The program under this Initial Channel Agreement is in the discovery stage.
+On November 18, 2011, the Company entered into the Initial Channel Agreement ("Initial ECC") with Intrexon that governs an "exclusive channel collaboration" arrangement in which the Company initially intended to use Intrexon's technology directed towards the production of PGIS.
+As consideration for execution of the Initial ECC, the Company entered into the Initial Stock Purchase Agreement with Intrexon pursuant to which the Company issued to Intrexon a number of shares of our common stock equal to 9.995% of the number of shares of the Company's common stock issued and outstanding following and giving effect to such issuance at a purchase price equal to the \$0.001 par value of such shares, which issuance was deemed paid in consideration for the execution and delivery of the Initial ECC which was terminated on April 16, 2013.
 In connection with the transactions contemplated by the Stock Purchase Agreement, and pursuant to the Registration Rights Agreement executed and delivered by the Company to Intrexon, the Company agreed to file a "resale" registration statement registering the resale of the First Tranche Shares within 120 days of the closing date of such issuance.
-The registration statement registering such shares was declared effective on April 13, 2012, but is not currently valid due to certain issues regarding the failure of the Company's prior auditor to follow proper partner rotation.
-Intrexon has agreed not to require the Company to file a post effective registration statement on Form S-1 with respect to the First Tranche Shares and instead has agreed to wait until the Company is once again S-3 eligible for registration of such shares.
+The registration statement registering such shares was declared effective on April 13, 2012.

-The Company paid Intrexon a prepayment of research and development expenses of \$2.5 million for research and development goods and services to be provided in the future and has been recorded on the Company's balance sheet in prepaid expenses and other current assets.
+During December 2012, the Company paid Intrexon a prepayment of research and development expenses of \$2.5 million for research and development goods and services to be provided in the future and has been recorded on the Company's consolidated balance sheets in prepaid expenses and other current assets.
+Related research and development expenses of \$1.0 million and \$87,000 were recorded against this prepayment for the years ended December 31, 2013 and 2012, respectively.
+At December 31, 2013, the Intrexon prepayment of research and development expenses was \$1.4 million.